sieyin/hls-tv/README.md

 # hls-tv
 [HLS Player](https://github.com/sieyin/hls) with some predefined streams

+You can see it at work here → [https://sieyin.github.io/hls-tv/](https://sieyin.github.io/hls-tv/)